 The best way to show the places where Australians live is to map the distribution of the population and study the population density.
 This not only shows the locations where people live but also the number of people who live in each square kilometre.
 Regions where there are lots of people per square kilometre are said to have a high population density.
-For example, Sydney's 10 most populated suburbs all have more than 10000 people living in each square kilometre.
+For example, Sydney's 10 most populated suburbs all have more than 10 000 people living in each square kilometre.
 Regions where there are very few people per square kilometre are said to have a low population density.
-Across Western Australia, the population density is one person per kilometre, but 315 people per square kilometre in Perth.